 The Student Success Advisor is pivotal in facilitating students' academic, personal, and social development as they transition in, through and beyond Fleming College.
 As such, the Student Success Advisor provides a combination of prescriptive, proactive and developmental advising methods to ensure students are successful throughout their college career, from their first semester through to graduation.
+The Student Success advisor provides support, guidance, and strategy instruction to students with diverse learning profiles, including students with disabilities.

 The Student Success Advisor connects regularly with their cohort of students, following a communication plan that involves live (in-person, virtual meeting, phone call, etc.) and passive (email, SMS, portal, etc.) connection points to ensure students' success throughout their time at Fleming.
-The Student Success Advisor works collaboratively with other College departments and staff to ensure that students understand how to navigate the College's processes and procedures to ensure a seamless student experience.
+With retention and progression as their focus, the Student Success Advisor works collaboratively with other College departments and staff to ensure that students understand how to navigate the College's processes and procedures to ensure a seamless student experience.